Jyotirathour/Git-Github/README.md

 # Git-Github

-here the information about git and github
+Here the information about git and github

+# Auther
+Jyoti Rathore